aidanazkafaro/ARQ-Simulator/README.md

 Once you have Python 3 installed, you can download the program from the GitHub repository: [Github](https://github.com/aidanazkafaro/ARQ-Simulator)

 ## Running the Program
+You can run the program through cloud with relp.it in [this link](https://replit.com/@MelchiorNatthan/ARQ)

 To run the program, open a terminal or command prompt window and navigate to the directory where the program is saved.
 Then, enter the following command:

 ```py